yassinebh1/AI-chatbot-04-06-25/README.md

 - Create a project on Supabase
     - (copy the Project URL and API Key, to use below in the .env file)

-Steps to run this repo:
+Steps to run this repoo:
-- Clone this repo
+- Clone this reppo12122
 - Duplicate the .env.example to .env file and paste the keys generated in the prerequisites as described above
 - run `npm i`
 - run `npm run dev`